gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

-For me, Non-Violent Communication is primarily a specific way of thinking and perceiving what motivates people, how conflicts arise, how to solve those conflicts and be more honest and connected with myself and other people.
+For me, Non-Violent Communication is primarily a specific way of thinking and perceiving what motivates people, how conflicts arise, how to solve those conflicts and how to be more honest and connected with myself and other people.
+It's **not** about "talking friendly" or in a specific way.

 Nonviolent communication means being aware of four key concepts:
 Observation, feelings, needs and requests.
 In the following sections, we'll have a look at these concepts by looking at them in the context an agile retrospective.
+I'll present each one as a *key distinction*, contrasting it to an opposite concept.

 The examples assume a friendly, open and honest environment where people want to collaborate on the issues presented.
 At the same time, I'm convinced that even if the environment is not that collaborative, the concepts of NVC might be helpful to transform it.
+Or at least benefit yourself and your inner monologue.

 ### Observation